syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Show or hide new tab button

-The [TabControlExt.IsNewButtonEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsNewButtonEnabled.html) property is used to decide whether to enable or disable the new button in TabControl.
+You can show the new tab button by setting the [TabControlExt.IsNewButtonEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsNewButtonEnabled.html) property to `true` in TabControl.

 {% tabs %}